thespcrewroy/SoftwareEngineeringTutorials/README.md

-# SoftwareEngineeringTutorials
+# Software Engineering Tutorials

 ## System Design Concepts
 * **Unified Modeling Language (UML):** a standardized visual modeling language used to design software systems
 * **Object-Relational Mapping (ORM):** libraries that allow interaction with databases using programming languages rather than raw SQL

-## Build Tool
+## Build Tools
 * **Vite:** a fast frontend build tool and development server
+* **Gradle:** an open-source build automation tool used for dependency management, testing, and automation
+* **Apache Maven**: a build automation and project management tool primarily used for Java projects and packages

 ## Frontend
 * **PHP:** server-side scripting language primarily used to build dynamic websites
-* **Gradle:** an open-source build automation tool used for dependency management, testing, and automation
-* **Apache Maven**: a build automation and project management tool primarily used for Java projects and packages

 ## Backend
 * **Ruby:** dynamic OOP programming language designed for simplicity and developer productivity